 While the updated information and the project-specific analyses provide additional detail for the project site and refined mitigation measures for the project have been recommended, this information is consistent with the activities recommended in the mitigation adopted for the FPASP.
 No new significant or substantially more severe noise impacts would occur with the project.
-In some cases, based on the refined mitigation program, the noise impacts associated with the project would be reduced compared to the impacts described in the EIR/EIS.
-Therefore, the findings of the certified EIR/EIS remain valid and no further analysis is required.
+Therefore, the findings of the certified EIR/EIS, Eagle Environmental Document, and Backbone Infrastructure IS/MND remain valid and no further analysis is required.